wts-developer/populi-api-python/docs/library_overview.md

 4. **Rate Limiting**: Implements retry logic for handling rate limits from the Populi API.

-5. **Flexible Response Formats**: Returns data as either raw XML strings or as parsed lxml element objects.
+5. **Flexible Response Formats**: Returns data as either JSON strings or as native Python objects (dictionaries and lists).

 6. **Comprehensive Error Handling**: Custom exceptions for different API error types.